nilakshi104/Stair-Pose-Estimation/README.md

    * Used Resnet34 pretrained model for segmentation of stair edges using FastAI

-   * Calculated Vertical and Horizontal vanishing points to calculate translational and rotational values which are
+   * Used Vertical and Horizontal vanishing points to furthur calculate translational and rotational values which are
      later used to estimate pose of stair w.r.t camera of robot

-   * If camera gets translated and rotated by calculated value, stairedges would appear parallel to camera and it it becomes easy for robot to climb stair.
+   * If camera gets translated and rotated by calculated value, stairedges would appear parallel to camera and it becomes easy for robot to climb stair.

 #### Results:
 Stair Edge is highlighted in cyan colour in follwing test set images: